RDP1974/Delphi64RTL/Readme.md

 (will update it soon with a small project built over this extension)
 - License.txt for legal terms

-A test with Indy, the built-in TCP Delphi library, on I7 cpu, shows an enhancement from 6934.29 ops/sec to 23097.68 ops/sec
+A test with Indy, the built-in TCP Delphi library, on I7 cpu, show an enhancement from 6934.29 ops/sec to 23097.68 ops/sec

-Another test with WebBroker http compression, on I7 cpu, shows an enhancement from 147 pages/sec to 722 pages/sec
+Another test with WebBroker http compression, on I7 cpu, show an enhancement from 147 pages/sec to 722 pages/sec

-Another test with DMVC web api, on I9 cpu and windows 2016, simulating with apachebench 10000 requests and 100 users, shows an enhancement from 111 reqs/sec to 6448 reqs/sec
+Another test with DMVC web api, on I9 cpu and windows 2016, simulating with apachebench 10000 requests and 100 users, show an enhancement from 111 reqs/sec to 6448 reqs/sec

 Another test, a ISAPI, on I9 cpu and windows 2016, doing in sequence DB query -> dataset of 1500 lines x 10 rows -> serialize to json string -> shrink it with deflate, is populating 2000 http reqs/sec, correctly filling all the cpu cores